ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ### Multi-user systems and services

-All multi-user systems and services must check for redundant User IDs and accounts, and if necessary invoke the corresponding removal process.
+All multi-user systems and services must check for redundant User IDs and accounts.
+If necessary, remove the redundant IDs or accounts.
 The [IT Security - Access Control Standard][acs] discusses the management and removal of accounts.
-As a separate but related case, if someone must no longer access a system, check for and change any shared account or common password they might still use.
+If someone is no longer allowed to access a system, check for and change any shared account or common password they might still have.

 <table border='1'>
 <tr>